 Opening Day, 1939

-The creation of the original Sugar Bowl happened quick.
+The creation of the original Sugar Bowl happened quickly.
 In the summer of 1939, a 1,000-vertical-foot chairlift (California’s first chairlift) was built to the top of Mt.
-Disney along with the Sugar Bowl Lodge and they opened the ski resort for the first time ever on December 15th, 1939.
+Disney along with the Sugar Bowl Lodge, and they opened the ski resort for the first time on December 15th, 1939.
 Trainloads of skiers immediately began pouring into the resort from the San Francisco Bay Area.
-The number of skiers was much greater than expected and regular winter passenger train service called the “Snowball Special” was set up from the Oakland pier in 1940.
+The number of skiers was much greater than expected, and a regular winter passenger train service called the “Snowball Special” was set up from the Oakland pier in 1940.

 The Silver Belt Races